micheleangioni/node-ts-ai-starter/readme.md

 > Starter kit application for projects using Express and TypeScript with MongoDB, SQL, Jest testing and much more configured out of the box.

+> An optionally-removable OpenAI-powered Chat endpoint powered by local memory is also available out of the box.

 ## Introduction

 Node TypeScript Starter is a starter kit for applications written in TypeScript and using Express as web framework.